‘Fear lives in the dark.’

-Perhaps due to its the formulaic basis, Animal (an awful uninspiring title) is a wasted opportunity all round.
-It’s well-filmed on an obviously limited budget and the creative creature design had some good opportunities for scare scenes.
+Perhaps due to its the formulaic basis, Animal (which is an awful uninspiring title, in itself) is a wasted opportunity all round.
+It’s well-filmed on an obviously limited budget and the creative creature design provides some good opportunities for scare scenes.
 Unfortunately, Animal‘s scenario is deadened by dull, bickering characters and not nearly enough monster attacks.

 Manchester, Connecticut, USA